-I have submitted my dissertation to the Student Registry, what happens next?
+I have submitted my thesis to the Student Registry, what happens next?

-The Student Registry updates your CamSIS record and then sends your dissertation to the appropriate Degree Committee, who arrange the oral examination (viva voce).
+The Student Registry updates your CamSIS record and then sends your thesis to the appropriate Degree Committee, who arrange the oral examination When you (viva voce).
 If you have not heard from the Degree Committee within six weeks of submitting your dissertation, do contact them.
-Any questions with regard to your dissertation at this stage should be directed to the Degree Committee.
+Any questions with regard to your thesis at this stage should be directed to the Degree Committee.

 When will I hear from the Student Registry?

 Once your oral examination (viva voce) has taken place, the reports from your Examiners will be considered at the next available Degree Committee meeting.
 The decision from this meeting will then be sent to the Student Registry for presentation at the next available Board of Graduate Studies meeting.
 Following the Board's meeting the Student Registry will email you within two days with a copy of your reports and the Board's decision.